-The Kazak lab is focused on the following research aims:
+The Kazak lab is currently focused on the following research aims:

 1. Determine the metabolic intermediates controlling creatine-dependent thermogenesis.
 Creatine drives energy expenditure in adipose tissue by stimulating a futile cycle of mitochondrial ATP turnover (Kazak L et al., Cell, 2015), and this process powerfully combats obesity in pre-clinical models (Kazak L et al., Cell Metabolism, 2017).
 However, the metabolic intermediates that drive creatine cycling are unknown.
 The Kazak lab is utilizing mass spectrometry-based metabolic tracing to identify creatine-dependent metabolite signatures in thermogenic fat.
 We are combining this approach with genetic manipulations and bioenergetic analyses in primary adipocytes and mouse models to determine the effects of these novel metabolites on thermogenic respiration and body mass/composition.

-3. Generate novel genetically-engineered mouse models to study thermogenesis.
-To continue our work on elucidating the role of adipocyte thermogenesis in obesity and metabolic disease, we are generating new mouse models where we can inactivate thermogenic genes selectively in fat, in an inducible manner.
+3. Determine the role of thermogenic effectors on combating obesity.
+We have shown that the constitutive uncoupling protein 1 knockout mouse (UCP1KO) acquires a substantial number of downstream alterations that make it an unsuitable model to study the role of UCP1 in physiology (Kazak L et al., PNAS, 2017).
+To continue our work on elucidating the role of adipocyte thermogenesis (UCP1 and beyond) in combating obesity and metabolic disease, we are generating new genetically-engineered mouse models where we can inactivate thermogenic genes selectively in fat, in an inducible manner.